茶 (Chá) by land. Tea by sea.

 Tea awards & competitions

 There are many awards and competitions found around the world.
-In the US there is the World Tea Expo mentioned above.
-In the UK the UK Tea Academy just began its ‘Leafies’ Awards, in France the Agency for the Valoraisation of Agricultural Products (AVPA) has its tea (among other crops) awards, and in Australia, they have their Golden Leaf Awards.
-One of the longest-running awards is the Tea Masters Cup which is international and based in Russia.
+In the US, there is the World Tea Expo mentioned above.
+In the UK the UK Tea Academy hosts its ‘Leafies’ Awards, in France the Agency for the Valoraisation of Agricultural Products (AVPA) has its tea (among other crops) awards, and in Australia, they have their Golden Leaf Awards.
+One of the longest-running awards is the Tea Masters Cup, which is international and based in Russia.

 Publications

-Another resource for industry listings is the World Tea Directory available online.
+Another resource for industry listings is the World Tea Directory, available online.
 Also, there are trade publications including Fresh Cup, Tea & Coffee Trade Journal, STir, Global Tea Hut, Contemporary Tea Journal (Pub by Contemporary Tea Brokers), and Tea Journal (Intl).
-A publication and outlet run by Dan Bolton is Tea Journey Magazine, which is informed and curated by the global tea community and is published online and in English.
-In addition, he has a podcast called “Tea Biz” summarizing news and events from around the tea world.
+A publication and outlet run by Dan Bolton is Tea Journey Magazine, which is informed and curated by the global tea community and is published online in English.
+In addition, he has a podcast called “Tea Biz” summarising news and events from around the tea world.
 Follow him on social media platforms as well.
-A wonderful magazine no longer in print is Margaret Thornby’s Tea & Teaware, which ran ~2006-2013 and was based in the UK.
+An excellent magazine no longer in print is Margaret Thornby’s Tea & Teaware, which ran ~2006-2013 and was based in the UK.

 Keep in mind, that there are many more tea publications in languages other than English worldwide!